 Mutual Fund Portfolio Turnover

 Actively managed funds tend to have higher portfolio turnover than passively managed (index) funds.
-Generally, securities for actively managed funds are chosen to fit within a fund's investment strategy and deliver out-sized returns.
-When a stock falls out of favor or becomes too overvalued, a fund manager likely replaces the stock with a more promising one, resulting in portfolio turnover.
+Generally, securities for actively managed funds are chosen to fit within a fund’s investment strategy and deliver out-sized returns.
+When a stock falls out of favor or becomes too overvalued or when a new opportunity emerges, a fund manager may replace a stock with a more promising one, resulting in portfolio turnover.

 Index funds simply match a certain index or broad definition (such as all U.S. stocks) so new securities are added only when the index is updated.
 However, some indexes are updated more often than others, leading to higher-than-usual portfolio turnover for an index fund.